studioml/studio/docs/setup_database.md

 # Setting up a database
+This page describes a process of setting up your own database / storage for the models.
+This puts you in full control of who has access to the experiment data.
 For the moment, tfstudio only supports FireBase (https://firebase.google.com/) as a database/storage backend.
 To configure tfstudio to work with firebase, do the following: